 Imagine walking into a pantry that is empty but telling yourself there is enough food in there to last you three months.
 That’s crazy, right?
 Many people do this with the woods around their home.

-Not only is it important to have guns and traps, you need longevity with them.
+Not only is it important to have guns and traps, but you also need longevity with them.
 You need metal traps, too.
-Forget about building wilderness traps everyday for the rest of your life.
-Can you fix a weapon if it breaks.
+Forget about building wilderness traps every day for the rest of your life.
+Can you fix a weapon if it breaks?
 Can you fix a trap?